 Go to the Arizona Government Honors Handbook for government honors opportunities.
 The Arizona Handbook contains a comprehensive list of all honors programs with application deadlines, including the DOJ, Department of Education, other federal agencies, and even many state opportunities such as the New York Mayor’s office.
 Most of these applications are due in September and some of them are very involved.
-Create your spreadsheet of government programs you plan to apply to no later than July 1.
+The DOJ honors application is open from July 31-September 5.

 Make your application plan and repeat the networking strategy stated above.
 Meet someone working at every government agency where you would potentially want to work.
-That way, when you apply your 3L Fall, every cover letter you write will state that you talked to someone working at that organization and in every interview you have, you will be able to refer to a conversation you had with someone working there.
+That way, when you apply your 3L fall, every cover letter you write will state that you talked to someone working at that organization and in every interview you have, you will be able to refer to a conversation you had with someone working there.
 When you are trying to answer the “Why do you want to work here” question, being able to point to specific insights you gained from someone inside the organization will be invaluable.

-So make your spreadsheets, go out on your coffees, and never hesitate to reach out to the CDO for advice and resources.
+So make your spreadsheets, go out on your networking meetings, and never hesitate to reach out to the CDO for advice and resources.
 We can identify organizations for your spreadsheet, help you craft great networking outreach emails, talk with you about how to have a successful networking meeting, and answer any other questions you have.

 You can see Morghan’s olympic qualifying lifts here.